 Puglia Cooking Vacation: What are Trulli?

 Puglia may be one of the lesser known regions in Italy, but it has a beauty and charm all its own.
-The beauty comes in part due due to trulli (or the singular trullo), which are cone-shaped homes located all over the Itria Valley, including Bari, home to our Puglia cooking vacations.
+The beauty comes in part due due to trulli (or the singular trullo), which are cone-shaped structures located all over the Itria Valley, including Bari, home to our Puglia cooking vacations.

 What makes these stunning prehistoric buildings so unique is not just how they look but how they’re built.
 They aren’t made with mortar.
 Rather, the walls are constructed with limestone boulders that were found in fields, while the cone-shaped roof is designed with limestone slabs called chianche.
 This design naturally keeps the interior – where there are modern-day features, such as wooden staircases – cool during the summer time and warm during the cooler months.
 Fireplaces and ovens are even built into the stone.